Diversity, Equity & Inclusion at GMercyU

 Explore these resources, including books, academic resources, videos, media, public organizations and collections, Latinx LGBTQ+ resources, Afro-Latinidad resources, and more.

-On this page, read our GMercyU Land Acknowledgement and see our events for the 2022-2023 academic year.
+Read our GMercyU Land Acknowledgement and see our related events.

 Integrated Studies at GMercyU is a student-centered, inclusive post-secondary program for individuals aged 18-26 with intellectual disabilities.
 This program is designed to provide excellent opportunities in education, career development, and social participation within an inclusive academic setting.